Human-centered design: Rationale for adoption

 Human-centered design may be utilized in multiple fields, including sociological sciences and technology.
 It has been noted for its ability to consider human dignity, access, and ability roles when developing solutions.
 Because of this, human-centered design may more fully incorporate culturally sound, human-informed, and appropriate solutions to problems in a variety of fields rather than solely product and technology-based fields.
 Because human-centered design focuses on the human experience, researchers and designers can address "issues of social justice and inclusion and encourage ethical, reflexive design."

 Human-centered design arises from underlying principles of human factors.
-When it comes to those two concepts, they are quite interconnected; human factors is about discovering the attributes of human cognition and behavior that are important for making technology work for people.
-It is what allows us as a species to innovate over time.
-For example we used human-centered design to discover that blackberries have less human usability than an iPhone and that important controls on a panel that look too similar will be easily confused and may cause an increased risk of human error.
+Human factors are about discovering the attributes of human cognition and behavior that are important for making technology work for people.
+It is what allows humans as a species to innovate over time.
+Human-centered design was used to discover that Blackberries have less human usability than an iPhone and that important controls on a panel that look too similar will be easily confused and may cause an increased risk of human error.

-Which brings up an important distinction between human-centered design and any other form of design.
-It's not just about aesthetics, and it's not always designing for interfaces.
-It could be designing for controls in the world, tasks in the world, hardware, decision-making, and cognition.
-For instance, if a nurse is too tired from a long shift, he might confuse the pumps through which he might administer a bag of penicillin to a patient.
-So you can see in this case, the human-centered design case would encompass a task redesign, a possible institute policy redesign, and an equipment redesign.
+An important distinction between human-centered design and any other form of design is that human-centered design is not just about aesthetics, and is not always designing for interfaces.
+It could be designing for controls in the world, tasks in the world, hardware, decision-making, or cognition.
+For instance, if a nurse is too tired from a long shift, they might confuse the pumps through which might be administered a bag of penicillin to a patient.
+In this case, the human-centered design would encompass a task redesign, a possible institute policy redesign, and an equipment redesign.

 Typically, human-centered design is more focused on "methodologies and techniques for interacting with people in such a manner as to facilitate the detection of meanings, desires and needs, either by verbal or non-verbal means."
 In contrast, user-centered design is another approach and framework of processes which considers the human role in product use, but focuses largely on the production of interactive technology designed around the user's physical attributes rather than social problem-solving.